tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 On this respect, we reused part of the curves obtained within [PaduaPEM]_.
 In detail, we introduced the CB size dependency to the CB BLER curves with the support of the developers of [PaduaPEM]_ and of the LTE Vienna Simulator.
 In fact, the module released provides the link layer performance only for what concerns the MCSs (i.e, with a given fixed ECR).
 In detail the new error rate curves for each has been evaluated with a simulation campaign with the link layer simulator for a single link with AWGN noise and for CB size of 104, 140, 256, 512, 1024, 2048, 4032 and 6144.
 These curves has been mapped with the Gaussian cumulative model formula presented above for obtaining the correspondents :math:`b_{ECR}` and :math:`c_{ECR}` parameters.

-The BLER perfomance of all MCS obtained with the link level simulator are plotted in the following figures (blue lines) together with their correspondent mapping to the Gaussian cumulative distribution (red dashed lines).
+The BLER performance of all MCS obtained with the link level simulator are plotted in the following figures (blue lines) together with their correspondent mapping to the Gaussian cumulative distribution (red dashed lines).

 .. _fig-mcs-1-4-ber: